 “Fine.
 She went up to the owlery to send a letter to her mum,” she said.
 I got up to rush there when Rose grabbed my arm.
 “Don’t hurt her, Al. I know you.
 You toy with girls.
 Don’t hurt Allie.”
 Roxy nodded, agreeing with her and Sophie and Aileen just looked for my reaction.
 I looked Rose’s straight in the eyes.
 Lily stopped glaring and looked a little pleased, but tried to hide it.

 “Don’t insult me, Rose.
 I hate hurting her.
 I love her,” I said seriously.
 Lily smiled knowingly.
 Rose’s eyes lit up and she smiled at me and Sophie and Roxy started talking at rapid fire speed about how cute a couple we would be.
 Ugh… girls are so bipolar.
 I would never comprehend how their brains functioned.

 “Really?
 Well, what are you doing here with us?
 Get going!”
 Aileen ordered, shooing me away with her hands.
 I chuckled and dashed to the owlery, hoping to catch Alice before she left.

-I got up to the tower within minutes, thankful for the first (and most likely the last) time of all the laps that James had us run at quidditch practice.
-I stopped before going in to fix my messy hair as much as possible, straighten my uniform and make sure I didn’t look disheveled.
+I got up to the tower within minutes, thankful for the first (and most likely the last) time of all the laps that James had me and the rest of the team run at quidditch practice.
+I stopped before going in to fix my messy hair as much as possible, straighten my uniform and make sure I didn’t look totally disheveled.
 Then, I slowly and soundlessly crept into the owlery where Alice stood, back to me.
 She was handing the letter to her owl.